mattjennings/merlyn/examples/typescript/README.md

 # Typescript Example

-This is an example of using Merlin with Typescript.
+This is an example of using Merlyn with Typescript.

 ```
 npm install